paulhibbitts/test-docsify-this/docs/README.md

 ##### docsify-core-theme

 Use the Docsify v5 core theme instead of the Docsify-This theme with the optional **docsify-core-theme** parameter, for example:
 https://preview-v2.docsify-this.net/?basePath=https://raw.githubusercontent.com/paulhibbitts/docsify-this-one-page-article/main&homepage=home.md&edit-link=https://github.com/paulhibbitts/docsify-this-one-page-article/blob/main/home.md&docsify-core-theme=true.
 Default page elements, such as Blockquotes, will be displayed without any Docsify-This styles.
-To style a blockquote similarly to the default Docsify-This theme, you can apply the `alert` CSS class within an HTML Blockquote.
+To style a blockquote similarly to the default Docsify-This theme, you can apply the `announcement` CSS class within an HTML Blockquote.

 ##### edit-link